IBM/MFP-JSONStore-OfflineSync/README.md

 * `Problem Detail` page: (downstream sync)

-  Grievances for which the deatils are already seen in online mode:
+  Grievances for which the details are already seen in online mode:
   - JSONStore for storing/syncing data with Cloudant.
   - imgcache.js for caching the image loaded from Cloud Object Storage.
   - [Cordova plugin for Google Maps](https://github.com/mapsplugin/cordova-plugin-googlemaps#what-is-the-difference-between-this-plugin-and-google-maps-javascript-api-v3) to make sure that the map view works even in offline mode.